knative/docs/community/ROLES.md

 ### Requirements

-- Working on some contribution to the project that would benefit from the ability to have PRs or Issues to be assigned to the contributor
+- Working on some contribution to the project that would benefit from the ability to have PRs or Issues to be assigned to the contributor.

 - Join [knative-users@](https://groups.google.com/forum/#!forum/knative-users)
-  unrestricted join permissions; this grants read access to documents in the Team Drive
+  , which grants read access to documents in the Team Drive.

 ## Member